deveshsangwan/shots/README.md

 [![Photography](https://img.shields.io/badge/Photography-Shots-black?style=for-the-badge)](https://shots.deveshsangwan.me/)
 # Shots
-A jekyll website for photographers.
+A tracker and ad free version of [rampatra/photography](https://github.com/rampatra/photography) with automations.
 You can set up [Zapier Workflow](https://zapier.com/shared/5617774e53ce7454c52e31623571912a4cae6d5e) which will connect to Instagram.

 ## Highlights
 1. Easy setup and you get a site of your own for __free__.